 Name the file you create and turn in lottery.c.
-Although you may use other compilers, your program must compile and run using Dev C++.
+Although you may use other compilers, your program must compile and run using gcc or cygwin.
 Your program should include a header comment with the following information: your name, course number, section number, assignment title, and date.
 You should also include comments throughout your code, when appropriate.